stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 >
 >- Define difficult vocabulary.
 >
->- Quote a portion of the essay that seems worthy of discussion or analysis and explain why it seems significant, or build on the thought of another student who has done so.
+>- Flag a key portion of the essay that seems worthy of discussion or analysis and explain why it seems significant, or build on the thought of another student who has done so.
 >
 >- Make a connection between an idea found in one text with others we have read in class (or elsewhere).
 >